 If your hose has been laying outside in the sun and has water inside it, that water can be super hot.
 Like dangerously hot!
 Be sure to let the water run until it runs cool before any children use the hose.

 There is no substitution for proper supervision, keeping eyes and ears on the children at all times.
 It’s not easy to manage excited children moving in all directions and add water besides!
+Important things to consider when playing outdoors are safety and supervision.
 Consider separating children by age and having younger ones play in an area designed especially for toddlers.
 My younger ones are enthralled with the water tables on the deck while the older ones run through the sprinkler on the grass.
 Please make decisions based on your own children’s needs and abilities.